MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/who-can-bypass-meeting-lobby.md

 ## Control access to meetings by non-organizers

-If you have meetings where sensitive information is shared or that are subject to regulatory requirements, you might want to have all participants wait in the lobby until they are admitted by a meeting organizer or co-organizers.
+If you have meetings where sensitive information is shared or that are subject to regulatory requirements, you might want to have all participants wait in the lobby until they're admitted by a meeting organizer or co-organizers.
 In this case, you can set **Who can bypass the lobby** to **Only organizers and co-organizers**.

 Since **Who can bypass the lobby** only sets a default that meeting organizers can change, consider enforcing the value with a sensitivity label or meeting template if you have compliance requirements in this area.
 For more information, see [Configure the Microsoft Teams meeting lobby for sensitive meetings](configure-lobby-sensitive-meetings.md).